hw-ju/monai_uf_tutorials/monaicore_singlegpu/README.md

 4. MONAI Core containers are based on [NGC (NVIDIA GPU CLOUD) PyTorch containers](https://catalog.ngc.nvidia.com/orgs/nvidia/containers/pytorch): optimized performance on NVIDIA GPUs, keep updating.

 ## **Note**
+1. This tutorial assumes you have downloaded the repository monai_uf_tutorials following [this section](../README.md/#download-this-repository-on-hipergator).
-1. In all following commands, change “hju” to your HiperGator username; change the path to files according to your settings on HiperGator.
+2. In all following commands, change “hju” to your HiperGator username; change the path to files according to your settings on HiperGator.
-2. In all following SLURM job scripts, alter the “#SBATCH” settings for your needs.
+3. In all following SLURM job scripts, alter the “#SBATCH” settings for your needs.

 ## **Major steps**